 This is where it gets tricky.
-Post-vaccine period changes have until now been anecdotal and aren't listed as a possible side effect of the vaccine, making it hard to pin down an answer.
-What's more, the numbers reported so far are very small.
+Post-vaccine period changes aren't listed as a possible side effect of the vaccine making it hard to pin down an answer.

-"Does this have to do with the way the vax response is mounting a broader inflammatory response?" suggested Dr Kate Clancy, on Twitter.
+"Does this have to do with the way the vax response is mounting a broader inflammatory response?" suggested Dr Kate Clancy, on Twitter back in June.

-It's hard to tell if our periods are changing because of the vaccine itself or the stress of having it, or anything else in our lives.
+With so many factors affecting our periods, it's hard to pin down an exact reason.
 Ms Tania Adib, consultant gynaecologist at The Medical Chambers Kensington told us: "We don’t know how the vaccines affect periods.
 We do know that people are having delayed, irregular or heavy and painful periods but we don’t know whether they are directly related to the vaccine or whether there are other things going on in their lives, indirectly caused by having had Covid that are affecting their hormones."

 Emma Cannon suspects that living in a pandemic, with all the life events and stressed that brings, is a major factor.
 "Emotions such as fear, shock and grief, as well as a lack of activity can disturb our menstrual cycles," she said.
 Why?
 Because high levels of cortisol, which we produce when we're stressed, can change our menstrual cycle.

 It could be easier to explain why we're having extra painful periods, though.
 "While there isn't enough data to support why some women may be experiencing early starts or heavier flows, the increased cramping can be explained by the already widely known possible post-vaccine effect of body aches and soreness combined with already existing period cramps, creating a perfect storm," says Dr Janice.